ndujesco/kairos/README.md

 ## 🤖 How Generative AI Is Used

 Kairos uses Generative AI to:
 - Understand symptoms from text and voice input
 - Perform instant triage and urgency classification
 - Recommend hospitals based on capacity and proximity
 - Analyze emergency audio clips when users cannot interact
 - Detect abnormal health patterns across anonymized data

-These capabilities improve over time, creating a strong data moat as adoption grows.
+*Due to the complexity of these systems and their heavy reliance on large, high-quality datasets and real-world integrations, not all AI capabilities were fully implemented within the 24-hour hackathon window.
+The current build demonstrates the architectural approach, interfaces, and partial logic, with the remaining components designed for full deployment in a production environment.*

 ## 🧱 Tech Stack